HillsMakan/sydneyhillsmakan/src/content/partner/hankerie.md

 cuisine: []
 region: nsw
 discount_pct: 50
-discount_text: • Purchase 1 ticket at the standard price • Bring a friend or partner at no extra cost
+discount_text: • Purchase 1 ticket at the standard price • Bring a love one or friend at no extra cost
 ---
-Hankerie is offering an exclusive SHMG deal :
+Hankerie is offering an exclusive HMG International deal :

 🎉 BUY 1 TICKET, BRING 1 FRIEND FOR FREE (2-for-1 value!)
 That's 50% Off
 👉 Just quote “Sydney Hills Makan Group” in the order notes during checkout.